Firstpost

 Several thousand people took to the streets of Washington D.C. on Saturday, demanding that US President Donald Trump end the deployment of National Guard troops patrolling the capital.

-The demonstration, held under the banner We Are All D.C., drew undocumented immigrants and pro-Palestinian supporters among others.
-Protesters carried placards reading Trump must go now, Free DC, and Resist Tyranny, while chanting slogans denouncing the president.
+According to Reuters, the demonstration, held under the banner We Are All D.C., drew undocumented immigrants and pro-Palestinian supporters among others.
+The report further added that protesters carried placards reading Trump must go now, Free DC, and Resist Tyranny, while chanting slogans denouncing the president.

 STORY CONTINUES BELOW THIS AD